BranchMetrics/Branch-iOS-Invite-SDK/README.md

 The set up for this can be somewhat of a hassle, since you need to do some complicated querying to determine these items.
 The good news is that we've added that feature to this SDK as well.
 Adding a referral screen is super simple, and requires only a few lines of set up.
 The view can easily be displayed modally, or even be dropped into a tab bar set up.

+###Adding a Default Referral Screen

-For the default view (no styling) this is as simple as
+For the default view (no styling), the referral screen is as follows:

 ```
 - (void)showMyReferrals {
     BranchReferralController *controller = [BranchReferralController branchReferralControllerWithDelegate:self]
     [self presentViewController:controller animated:YES completion:NULL];
 }
 ```
+###Adding a Custom Referral Screen

 Of course, as with everything in this SDK, the referral screen is entirely configurable.
 If the default view isn't to your taste, you can provide your own custom view to the constructor, as long as it conforms to the `BranchReferralView` protocol, which includes three methods you'll want to implement.
 ```